shaik1002/biggitlabbomb/doc/user/project/wiki/index.md

 ## Create the wiki home page

-> - Separation of page title and path [introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/30758) in GitLab 17.2 [with flags](../../../administration/feature_flags.md) named `wiki_front_matter` and `wiki_front_matter_title`.
-Enabled by default.
-> - Feature flags `wiki_front_matter` and `wiki_front_matter_title` removed in GitLab 17.3.

 When a wiki is created, it is empty.
 On your first visit, you can create the home page users see when viewing the wiki.
-This page requires a specific path to be used as your wiki's home page.
+This page requires a specific title to be used as your wiki's home page.
 To create it:

 1. On the left sidebar, select **Search or go to** and find your project or group.
 1. Select **Plan > Wiki**.
 1. Select **Create your first page**.
-1. Optional.
-Change the **Title** of the home page.
-1. GitLab requires this first page to have path `home`.
-The page on this path serves as the front page for your wiki.
+1. GitLab requires this first page be titled `home`.
+The page with this title serves as the front page for your wiki.
 1. Select a **Format** for styling your text.
 1. Add a welcome message for your home page in the **Content** section.
 You can always edit it later.